 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
-Minn.
+Rates for employer and employee contributions are set by Minn.
 Stat. ch.
-353 sets the rates for employer and employee contributions.
-Central Minnesota Community Corrections makes annual contributions to the pension plans equal to the amount required by state statutes.
-Public Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.1 and 6.0 percent, respectively, of their annual covered salary in 2008.
+353. These statutes are established and amended by the State Legislature.
+The Central Minnesota Community Corrections makes annual contributions to the pension plans equal to the amount required by state statutes.
+Public Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.10 and 6.00 percent, respectively, of their annual covered salary.
 Public Employees Correctional Fund members are required to contribute 5.83 percent of their annual covered salary.

-The Community Corrections is required to contribute the following percentages of annual covered payroll in 2008 and 2009:
+The Central Minnesota Community Corrections is required to contribute the following percentages of annual covered payroll in 2009:

-2008 2009

 Public Employees Retirement Fund

-Basic Plan members 11.78% 11.78%
+Basic Plan members 11.78%

-Coordinated Plan members 6.50 6.75
+Coordinated Plan members 6.75

-Public Employees Correctional Fund 8.75 8.75
+Public Employees Correctional Fund 8.75

-The Community Corrections' contributions for the years ending December 31, 2008, 2007, and 2006, for the Public Employees Retirement Fund and the Public Employees Correctional Fund were:
+The Central Minnesota Community Corrections' contributions for the years ending December 31, 2009, 2008, and 2007, for the Public Employees Retirement Fund and the Public Employees Correctional Fund were: